Bumshakalaka/dagmar/README.md

 #### Tool Parameters

 - `query`: Natural language search query
-- `source`: Path to the document file to search in, or a regex pattern to match multiple file names when searching across documents
+- `sources`: List of paths to the local document files to search in, or a regex pattern to match multiple file names when searching across documents
 - `limit`: Number of top results to return (default: 4)
+- `db_server`: Optional Qdrant server location.
+Select :memory: for in-memory storage for temporary use, otherwise uses persistent storage (None) as defined in QDRANT_URL environment variable.

 ## Technology Stack